I don’t like being raped

 I’m also so thrilled to announce that I am super, SUPER done with attempting to teach “that guy” who insists he’s not “that guy” who rapes like “that guy” about how one might learn to eventually stop fucking raping like “that guy”.

 I have resigned my guilt and shame-marinated position as The Rapist/Rape Apologist Whisperer.
+There is no role for that ‘nice’ objective lover viewing all sides of my rape so strenuously that he forgets to stand up for me.
 Now I’m awake, and I know: My safety and growth is more important than anyone’s conceptual understanding of rape, no matter who they are or what I may feel for them.

 I have wanted for my entire sexual existence to own the above value for myself, while being relentlessly steeped in the deep end of a culture which has done virtually everything it could to deny me of that empowerment.

-A culture that taught us all that being raped brings us in alignment with our womanhood.
+A culture that taught us all that being raped brings us in alignment with our womanhood, and raping in alignment with our power.

 From physical violence to gaslighting to emotional blackmail to being sexualized by grown men since I was ten years old, I have been steeped in a culture that wants me to rape and be raped.